Article

 The presence of viral RNA and specific antigens in neurons of the PNS

-In both hACE2 and WT mice, SARS-CoV-2 RNA was detected in neurons of the trigeminal ganglia, and its concentrations were comparable to those observed in neurons of the lumbosacral dorsal root ganglia.
+The SARS-CoV-2 RNA was detected in neurons of the trigeminal ganglia in both hACE2 and WT mice, and its concentrations were comparable to those observed in neurons of the lumbosacral dorsal root ganglia.
 The increase in viral RNA concentrations over time suggested genome replication, which was confirmed by double-stranded RNA immunostaining.

 Figure from the original article by Joyce JD, SARS-CoV-2 Infects Peripheral and Central Neurons Before Viremia, Facilitated by Neuropilin-1.
 Biorxiv preprint

-SARS nucleocapsid (N) protein was detected by immunostaining in≈41% of the trigeminal ganglia neurons,≈42% of the lumbosacral dorsal root ganglia neurons, and ≈97% of the superior cervical ganglia neurons from hACE2 mice, and ≈37% of the trigeminal ganglia neurons, ≈24% of the lumbosacral dorsal root ganglia, and ≈93% of the superior cervical ganglia neurons from WT mice.
+The SARS-CoV-2 nucleocapsid (N) protein was detected by immunostaining in 41% of the trigeminal ganglia neurons, 42% of the lumbosacral dorsal root ganglia neurons, and 97% of the superior cervical ganglia neurons from hACE2 mice, and 37% of the trigeminal ganglia neurons, 24% of the lumbosacral dorsal root ganglia, and 93% of the superior cervical ganglia neurons from WT mice.
 The SARS-CoV-2 S protein was detected in the trigeminal and superior cervical ganglia.

 The presence of viral RNA and specific antigens in neurons of the CNS

-The findings of punctate SARS-N staining inside spinal cord neurons, and a diffuse signal of N protein throughout the spinal cord suggested the presence of the free virus or at least the N protein.
+The findings of the diffuse N protein signal throughout the spinal cord and punctate N protein staining inside spinal cord neurons indicated the presence of the free virus or at least the N protein.
+These results have confirmed the susceptibility of the spinal cord neurons to infection by SARS-CoV-2.
 All mice and hamsters with early spinal cord infections later developed a brainstem infection.

-18 hours after the infection, no viral RNA was detected in blood, but it was detected in PNS samples, most CNS samples, and in the salivary gland of both, hACE2 and WT mice, showing a direct neural invasion independent of viremia.
+18 hours after the infection, no viral RNA was detected in the blood.
+However, it was detected in PNS samples, most CNS samples, and in the salivary gland of both, hACE2 and WT mice, showing a direct neural invasion independent of viremia.

 The role of NRP-1 as a co-receptor for viral entry into neurons

-When lumbosacral dorsal root ganglion neurons were pretreated with a selective NRP-1 antagonist EG00229, and then infected with SARS-CoV-2, viral RNA levels in neurons of hACE2 mice decreased by 99.8%, and of WT mice by 86.7%.
-These results confirmed that NRP-1 can serve as a co-receptor, enhancing infection in the presence of hACE2 or serving as an alternative receptor independent of hACE2.
+When lumbosacral dorsal root ganglion neurons were pretreated with a selective NRP-1 antagonist EG00229, and then infected with the SARS-CoV-2, viral RNA levels decreased by 99.8% in neurons of hACE2 mice, and by 86.7% in neurons of WT mice.
+These results confirmed that NRP-1 can serve as a co-receptor that enhances infection in the presence of hACE2, or as an alternative receptor independent of hACE2.

 Conclusion

-After intranasal SARS-CoV-2 inoculation, the findings demonstrated susceptibility of sensory and autonomic neurons of the PNS and CNS to productive infection with SARS-CoV-2 through direct neural invasion that preceded viremia.
+This study showed that sensory and autonomic neurons of the PNS and CNS are susceptible to productive infection with SARS-CoV-2 after intranasal SARS-CoV-2 inoculation through direct neural invasion that preceded viremia.
 These results confirmed that axonal transport of SARS-CoV-2 and CNS entry preceded viremia and that neuroinvasion occurred via peripheral neural pathways.

 According to these results, sensory trigeminal neurons with axonal projections to the oronasal epithelium and brainstem, or superior cervical ganglia neurons with synaptic connections to the salivary glands and brainstem, could serve as an alternative route for CNS invasion, independent of hACE2.
-In addition, distal sensory neurons, like lumbosacral dorsal root ganglia neurons, were equally susceptible to infection, regardless of their location.
+Also, distal sensory lumbosacral dorsal root ganglia neurons were equally susceptible to infection, regardless of their location.
 The question of how the virus reaches the distal ganglia remains uncertain.

-The results of the study have been published on a preprint server and are currently being peer-reviewed.
+This study has been published on a preprint server and is currently being peer-reviewed.

 Journal Reference